yzhouli/SocialNet/Weibo/README.md

-# A publicly available dataset based on the microblogging (Weibo) social platform
+# A Publicly Available Dataset Based on The Microblogging (Weibo) Social Platform

 # Weibo Version 1 (V1)